WordPress Mobile Speed

 It looks like Elementor adds 4 or more HTTP requests.
 Minor.
 The downside to using Elementor is small for desktop sites – other than the learning curve.

 We see page builders as a stopgap.
 Only because the best version of WordPress will be built in the future.

-The only detriment using Elementor is 40-millisecond site drag added to every page of your site.
-That is low by comparison to say Yoast SEO 70 milliseconds – and Contact Form 7 adds up to 50 milliseconds.
+The only detriment to using Elementor is 40-millisecond site drag added to every page of your site.
+And enqueuing jQuery by accident can negate gains on fast themes built specifically for mobile use.
+That’s low by comparison to say Yoast SEO Pro 240 millisecond bloat – and Contact Form 7 adds up to 50 milliseconds.
 Those are popular plugins.
 Popular usually means heavy and slow.
 A “nice” plugin loads in 1 millisecond.
 Is Elementor becoming a popular plugin?
-If so, for us that’s a bad sign.
-Yes, a plugin can be popular and still have a bad retention rate.
+Yes.
+For us, that’s a bad sign.
+Yes, a plugin can be popular and bad.
 This is typical of popular caching plugins, too.
 Test and toss.

 For extreme mobile performance optimization, we remove everything possible to reduce site drag.